 God called each believer, whether they succeed or fail.
 We share the election of Christ.
 There never will be a time when we do not share this election with Christ.
 God must be perfectly consistent with His plan because He is immutable.
 He cannot change His election.
 God cannot change.
 If it were possible for Him to change, that would mean that He is not absolute but finite in some sense.

 Billions of years before creation, God decided to elect Christ to resolve His own perfect righteousness.
 The death of Christ satisfied the demands of God’s absolute being, His perfect character.
 Jesus propitiated the Father’s righteousness by His death on the cross.
 Christ’s placating God’s holy being is how God can love us despite our sins.
 God is free to love us because Jesus met the demands of His absolute being.
 God cannot by-pass His absolute righteousness.

-No matter how we may fail God, God cannot fail us.
-He must remain faithful to what Jesus did on the cross.
+No matter how we may fail God, He cannot fail us.
+God must remain faithful to what Jesus did on the cross.
 No matter what we do, God must keep on loving us.
 Why?
 Because election describes who and what God is.
 We change every hour on the hour.
-God has never changed and will be consistent forever in His character.
+God has never changed, and His character is forever consistent.

 We cannot change God’s plan.
 Once in that plan, even God cannot change this plan because He must be true to Himself.
 There is no sin too great for God to handle.
 There will never be a problem, catastrophe, or disaster too great for the plan of God.
-God’s plan provides for any contingency.
+His program provides for any contingency.
 No one can commit a sin too great for this plan.

 It is the epitome of human pride to believe that there is some sin that God did not anticipate from eternity.
 Do you think that God did not examine every possible contingency for man?
 This thinking assaults the essence of God and implies that He is not perfect in everything He does.
 God overlooks nothing.